 Natural gas is an essential source of energy for Victoria, with approximately 2 million customers using gas every day for domestic applications including cooking, heating and hot water.
 Gas is also a critical fuel for approximately 60,000 industrial and commercial users throughout Victoria including manufacturers, and gas-fired power generation plays a key role in ensuring a reliable electricity network.
 In Victoria, the Victorian Transmission System (VTS) is owned and maintained by APA and consists of over 2,200 kilometres of gas pipelines.

 The Western Outer Ring Main project is a proposed high pressure, buried, gas transmission pipeline approximately 51 kilometres in length.
 It will address a key capacity constraint in the VTS by providing a new high pressure connection between existing sources of natural gas supply in the north and east with those in the west of the state.

 Addressing this missing link will deliver improved network reliability by increasing the amount of gas that can be stored for times of peak demand and ensuring sufficient volumes of gas can be moved where it is needed most.
-Importantly, without the project being delivered, the Australian Energy Market Operator (AEMO) has forecast that Victoria may face natural gas shortages by winter 2021.
+Importantly, without the project being delivered, the Australian Energy Market Operator (AEMO) has forecast that Victoria may face natural gas shortages by mid-2022.

 The Western Outer Ring Main will help to deliver sufficient gas to Victorian homes for heating and cooking on very cold days, as well as supplying gas for power generation during times of peak electricity demand.
 The project also provides the opportunity for new growth suburbs on Melbourne’s urban fringe to be supplied with gas as those areas are developed.